The Negative Effects of a Gong Bath

 What Happens During a Gong Bath?

 During a gong bath, participants lie down comfortably on yoga mats or blankets, often with their eyes closed.
 The gong master, or sound healer, plays a variety of gongs, each producing a distinct sound and vibration.
-The resonating sound waves produced by the gongs envelop the entire space, creating a mesmerizing soundscape that penetrates the body, mind, and soul.
+The resonating sound waves produced by the gongs envelop the entire space, creating a soundscape that penetrates the body, mind, and soul.

 What are the health benefits of gong baths?